- Ideas & How-Tos

 Choose Your Savings

 Don't have room for a water garden?
 Try this beautiful pond-in-a-box alternative.
-To make one yourself, just follow these four easy steps.
+To make one yourself, just follow these easy instructions.

 Items may be Special Order in some stores.
 Product costs, availability, and item numbers may vary online or by market.
 Paint colors may vary slightly from those shown.
 Availability varies by market for lumber species and sizes.

 Starting with two 8-foot-long 1×8 cedar boards, use a circular saw to cut two 30-inch lengths for the side panels and three 15-inch lengths for the ends and divider.

 Then cut a 15×281/4-inch panel for the floorboard from 3/4-inch-thick pressure-treated plywood.

 Apply waterproof polyurethane glue to a long edge of the floorboard; use deck screws to fasten a side panel to the edge, leaving a 7/8-inch overhang for each end panel.
 Glue and fasten the two ends and other side panel the same way.

 To create a quarter section for a planting bed, glue the remaining 15-inch length in place as a divider.
 Secure with nails driven through the sides and floorboard.
 Cut four corner cleats from an 8-foot length of 1×2 cedar and coat the inside faces with wood glue.
 Position and nail the cleats onto box corners.
 Use bar clamps where needed to apply pressure to the joints while the glue dries.